bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 **Service**

-You can think of this as an application or as a .. yeah, service.
-It typically  consists of multiple functions ([Lambda](https://docs.aws.amazon.com/lambda/) in our case) and different resources as databases, [S3 buckets](https://aws.amazon.com/s3/), [API gateway](https://aws.amazon.com/api-gateway/) and other managed services your service use.
+You can think of this as an application or as a ... yeah, service.
+It typically  consists of multiple functions ([Lambda](https://docs.aws.amazon.com/lambda/) in our case) and different resources as databases, [S3 buckets](https://aws.amazon.com/s3/), [API gateway](https://aws.amazon.com/api-gateway/) and other managed services.

 **Functions**